cdjohnnatha/newspapper-blog/README.md

 - 7. [Swagger](#Swagger)
 - 8. [Front-end](#Frontend)

+## 0.

+**Take a look in which port runs the backend, if you are using with the blogger-front-react it syncronizes with backend in 3001 port. if you start by default newspapper-blog it will take the port 3000**

 ## 1. <a name='Authentication'></a>Authentication

 For system authentication is required tokens to be set up at header.
 After send correct emails and password, in response object header you will find few keys, there are the required ones: **access-token**, **client**, **uid**, **token-type**.
 It's required set them up in header for each request. **IF not setted, it will get 403 in the most of requests**.